Nitrokey/nitrokey-documentation/nethsm/_tutorial.rst

 A new NetHSM needs to be provisioned first with passphrases and the current time.
-The *Admin Passphrase* is the *Administrator*’s passphrase, which is the super user of the NetHSM.
+The *Admin Passphrase* is the *Administrator*’s passphrase, which is the superuser of the NetHSM.
 The *Unlock Passphrase* is used to encrypt NetHSM’s confidential data store.

 .. note::